 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.3 A member of the governing body should be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
 This role will be responsible for ensuring the governing body receives regular information on complaints that provides insight to the governing body on the landlord's complaint handling performance.
-Yes Board member appointed in 2021 7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
+No YMCA DLG is without a designated trustee since previous lead resigned from the board 7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
 The implementation of management responses should be tracked to ensure they are delivered to agreed timescales.
 The annual self-assessment against the Complaint Handling Code for scrutiny and challenge.
-Yes Quarterly reports Annual report

-7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
+Yes Quarterly reports to Committee and Board Annual Report 7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
 They should also be used to inform staff and contractor training.
-Yes Themes, learning etc shared with relevant members of SMT and LT 7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments take collective responsibility for any shortfalls identified through complaints rather than blaming others act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.
-Yes Complaints policy see link previously
+Yes Extended Leadership Team and Executive Team receive complaints data and themes and learning 7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: • have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments Yes Complaints Policy Complaints Training take collective responsibility for any shortfalls identified through complaints rather than blaming others act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.